elnappo/ansible-role-check-mk-agent/README.md

 # ansible-role-check-mk-agent [![Build Status](https://travis-ci.org/elnappo/ansible-role-check-mk-agent.svg?branch=master)](https://travis-ci.org/elnappo/ansible-role-check-mk-agent)
 Installs check mk\_agent.
-Run it with xinetd or over SSH (default).
-Get more informations about check\_mk at [https://mathias-kettner.de/check_mk.html]()
+Run it with xinetd, SSH with sudo or SSH as root (default).
+Get more information about check\_mk at [https://mathias-kettner.de/check_mk.html]()

+## Features
+* Install check_mk agent from repository or file (partly implemented)
+* Query check_mk agent over xinetd, SSH as root or SSH with sudo
+* Add SSH host key to check_mk server
+* Install check_mk agent plugins and their dependencies
+* Add hosts to check_mk server via WATO API (todo)

 ## Requirements
-Only testet with Ubuntu 14.04 and 16.04, should run on more platforms.
+Only tested on Ubuntu 14.04, 16.04 and CentOS 7, should also run under Debian and RedHat (Solaris support is planed).

 ## Install
     $ ansible-galaxy install elnappoo.check-mk-agent